Wilhelm Utermann

 Wilhelm "Utz" Utermann (3 December 1912 – 11 August 1991) was a German writer, journalist, screenwriter and film producer.

 He used the following pseudonyms: William Utermann, William Roggersdorf and Mathias Racker.

+Utermann was a former editor of the Nazi Party's newspaper Völkischer Beobachter and had been a Nazi bestselling author.

 As Wilhelm Roggersdorf, he edited Erich von Däniken's Chariots of the Gods? and extensively rewrote the book.

 He was married to Clementine zu Castell-Rüdenhausen.